pxxxxxp123/Gaussian-Elimination/README.md

 # Gaussian-Elimination

-Each method will demonstrate step-by-step instruction for Gaussian Elimination, Great for students This functions support integer, float andd fractions.
+Each method will demonstrate step-by-step instruction for Gaussian Elimination, Great for students This functions support integer, float and fractions.

 Matrix creation: lst(number of rows, number of columns)